ShrishailSGajbhar/ShrishailSGajbhar/README.md

-- 👋 Hi, I’m Shrishail Gajbhar
+- 👋 Hi, I’m Shrishail Gajbhar, a researcher by training and currenly working as a data scientist.
 - 👀 I’m interested in data related technologies mainly in the areas of data science and machine learning.
 - 🌱 I’m currently learning data engineering technologies such as Hadoop ecosystem, Apache Kafka, Apache Spark and Scala programming language.
 - 💞️ I’m looking to collaborate on data science and data engineering projects